Interface Segregation Principle in C#

 Example using Interface Segregation Principle in C#

-Now if any class wants all the printer services, then that class needs to implement all three interfaces.
+Now, if any class wants all the printer services, then that class needs to implement all three interfaces.
 In our example, HPLaserJetPrinter wants all the printer services.
 So, the HPLaserJetPrinter class needs to implement all three interfaces and provide implementations of all interface methods, as shown in the below image.

 Example using Interface Segregation Principle in C#

 Now, if any class wants the Scan and Print services, then that class needs to implement only the IPrinterTasks interfaces.
 In our example, LiquidInkjetPrinter wants only the Scan and Print services.
-So, the LiquidInkjetPrinter class needs to implement only the IPrinterTasks interfaces and provide implementations for Print and Scan methods, as shown in the image below.
+So, the LiquidInkjetPrinter class must implement only the IPrinterTasks interfaces and provide implementations for Print and Scan methods, as shown in the image below.

 What is Interface Segregation Principle in C#?